 The best mashed potatoes require liquid to lighten their texture and add moisture.
 You can make mashed potatoes without any added liquid, but they won't be very light and fluffy.
 Instead, I recommend using one of these easy substitutions in place of milk.

-- Potato boiling water - Reusing the starchy water that you boiled your potatoes in is a great way to add moisture to mashed potatoes.
+- Potato boiling water - Reusing the starchy cooking water from boiling your potatoes is a great way to add moisture to mashed potatoes.

 - Non-dairy milk - If you have a dairy restriction you can use any non-dairy alternative such as soy milk.

-- Heavy cream - Heavy cream is absolutely heavenly in mashed potatoes, and is the best dairy substitution I recommend.
-However, be aware it obviously is made with dairy.
+- Heavy cream - Heavy cream is the secret ingredient for creating the creamiest mashed potatoes and is the best dairy substitution I recommend.
+However, be aware it is obviously made with dairy.

-- Russet potatoes - For the fluffiest mashed potatoes, I strongly recommend starchy potatoes like russets over waxy Yukon golds.
-If using Yukons or red potatoes, I recommend checking out my Steakhouse mashed potato recipe.
+- Russet potatoes - For the fluffiest mashed potatoes, I strongly recommend starchy potatoes like russets over waxy Yukon gold potatoes.
+I recommend checking out my Steakhouse mashed potato recipe if you wish to use other types of potatoes like Yukons or red potatoes.

 - Vegetable broth - Either broth or stock is a good choice.